 Start the engine and let it reach it's normal operating temperature.
 You'll be using the voltage reading you will obtain at idle as a base to diagnose the MAF sensor.

 IMPORTANT: The MAF sensor must be connected to its connector to perform this test.

 - With the key in the OFF position.

-- With a suitable tool connected to the RED multimeter lead, probe the D circuit of the MAF sensor connector shown in the photo.
+- With a suitable tool connected to the red multimeter test lead, probe the D circuit of the MAF sensor connector shown in the photo.

 - Put the multimeter in VOLTS DC mode.

 - Connect the BLACK lead to the battery (-) negative terminal.